Do You Suffer from Destructive Thinking?

 Do You Suffer From Destructive Thinki

 The most important thing about a false, destructive way of thinking is that it deviates and distorts the reality shown in God’s Word.
-It distorts the truth about ourselves, God, others, to the world.
+It distorts the truth about ourselves, God, others, and the world.
 In other words, it is a kind of distorted perception of reality.
 Like a distorted filter through which we look at everything and make choices and decisions.

-As a result of destructive thinking people can develop the following problems:
+As a result of destructive thinking, people can develop the following problems:

 • Feeling of inferiority, and being a failure, being not enough